 We’ve been thinking about all things ‘Bees’ this week and coming up with some easy bee crafts for kids.
 I think it’s a wonderful quirk of the English language that we have collective nouns.
 I mean some of them are completely bonkers!
 Like a shrewdness of apes or a romp of otters!
 Years ago I spotted these posters and if it hadn’t been that they were a tad expensive- I would have snapped them up!
 Aren’t they gorgeous?
 Anyhow, I’ve linked up with a group of bloggers (would we be called a swarm as well?!) and we’ve been exploring crazy collective nouns of the English Language with children’s craft activities and recipes!
 Our challenge was to create a bee craft activity for kids.

 Next, we wanted to make a honey bee craft so we made a simple toilet roll bee using pipe cleaners.

 I hadn’t planned it to be so, but this is actually great for developing little ones fine motor skills, whilst they’re twisting the pipe cleaners round the tube!
-If you’d like to make a Toilet Roll Bee, you will need….
+If you’d like to make a Toilet Roll Bee Craft, you will need….

 - Toilet Roll